 Are you experiencing violence in a close relationship?

-• Takes control of your finances
+• When someone takes control of your finances.

 You are entitled to protection and support